-Setting standards
+Setting Standards

 With respect to our Ethics and Compliance Program, we set standards through this Code of Conduct, ethics and compliance policies and procedures and, occasionally, through other guidance mechanisms, such as Compliance Alerts and advisory memoranda.
-It is the responsibility of each individual to be aware of those policies and procedures that pertain to his or her work and to follow those policies and procedures.
+It is the responsibility of each individual to be aware of those policies and procedures that pertain to their work and to follow those policies and procedures.

-Training and communication
+Training and Communication